Topics in the Structure of Chinese

 - Year 2 or Year 3

 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-At the end of the course students should have gained a analytical understanding of some of the fundamental characteristics of Chinese grammar from the perspectives of descriptive, comparative and formal/theoretical linguistics.
+At the end of the module students should have gained an analytical understanding of some of the fundamental characteristics of Chinese grammar from the perspectives of descriptive, comparative and formal/theoretical linguistics.
 They should have some familiarity with the research literature on a number of current issues and should be able to assess and evaluate the methodology, argumentation and evidence presented in support of alternative analyses.
 They will have used both linguistics and Chinese language resources and tools in their own investigation and analysis of primary Chinese data and will have developed their oral and written skills in presenting the results of their research.

-WorkloadTotal of 10 weeks teaching with 2 hours classroom contact per week.
+Total of 10 weeks teaching with 2 hours of classroom contact per week.

 Scope and syllabus

 This course is intended to introduce students to the analysis and description of the main grammatical properties of the Chinese language from the linguistic perspective.
 We will focus on the characteristic features of sentential and phrasal constructions (primarily in Mandarin Chinese) and associated phenomena such as word-formation, classifiers, tense and aspect, modification and word order, information structure and compounding.
 The relevance of this type of research to areas such as morphology, semantics, typology, syntax-semantics/-pragmatics interfaces is also considered.